NMC Rules and Regulations for Foreign Medical Graduates

 Duration of the Course: And also, the FMGs’ theoretical, practical, and clinical training must be equivalent to the MBBS course in India.
 They should have completed 12 months of compulsory internship from the same institution where they completed the other parts of their course.

 The NMC Gazette highlights that FMGs who wish to practice in India have received education and training comparable to Indian medical graduates.
-By fulfilling these eligibility criteria and qualifying for the Indian medical licensing exam, FMGs can obtain permanent registration and How to Choose Best College practice medicine in India.
+By fulfilling these eligibility criteria and qualifying for the Indian medical licensing exam, FMGs can obtain permanent registration and Choose the Best College practice medicine in India.

 NMC Gazette Key Points